 Please enter a valid 5-digit zip code!

 Keeping your roof in good shape is critical to protecting you and your home, but isn't always an easy task.
-Keeping the roof on your Eastpointe home well-maintained can prolong its life and save you from costly repairs.
+Keeping the roof on your Eastpointe home well-maintained can prolong its lifespan and reduce the need for expensive repairs.

 Free inspections